collective/collective.depositbox/collective/depositbox/README.txt

     >>> confirmed
     <generator object at ...>
     >>> sorted([x for x in confirmed])
-    ['my data']
+    []

-Let's add another item and confirm it:
+Let's add an item and confirm it:

     >>> some_object = object()
     >>> secret = box.put(some_object)